- 13th Century

 - 19th Century

-The 1617 Registration Act of the old Scots Parliament allows individuals to have their deeds recorded in official registers.
-The first land register in the world begins – the General Register of Sasines was description-based, as maps were not yet accurate enough or widely used.
+The 1617 Registration Act of the old Scots Parliament allowed individuals to have their ownership deeds recorded in official registers for the very first time.
+The General Register of Sasines was description-based, as maps were not yet accurate enough or widely used.

 Records are moved to Parliament Hall on the Royal Mile

-The Land Register Scotland Act introduces reforms to the Sasine and other registers.
-All information relating to land and property is now recorded in presentment books, sorted by county, and held centrally in Edinburgh.
+The Act provided that in future all information relating to lands and heritages in Scotland should be recorded in presentment books, sorted by county and held centrally in Edinburgh.